Pet Safety in the Winter

 For pet safety information in the spring, summer, and fall months please see our other article.

-Keep reading for pet safety information in the winter months when snow and colder temperatures pose unique risks to your four-pegged family member.
+Keep reading for pet safety information in the winter months when snow and colder temperatures pose unique risks to your four-legged family member.
 Even with a heavy fur coat, some colder temperatures may be too much for your pup to handle, especially for extended periods.
 Dogs' paw pads are also vulnerable to the freezing snow and ice on the ground.

-"...As temperatures plummet, pet parents need to keep in mind how frigid weather — particularly for long periods of time — can be too much for even the hardiest of breeds.
+From The Daily Wag - "...As temperatures plummet, pet parents need to keep in mind how frigid weather — particularly for long periods of time — can be too much for even the hardiest of breeds.